Methane

 Methane globally

-A lot of progress has been made with feed additives that provide effective methane reduction.
-However, because they need to be included with every mouthful of food to be highly effective, feed additives are not a viable solution for pasture-grazed livestock – which is the dominant way of farming in much of the world.
+Significant progress has been made with feed additives that effectively reduce methane emissions.
+However, because these additives must be consistently included with every mouthful of food to be highly effective, they are not a feasible solution for pasture-grazed livestock—the predominant farming method in much of the world.

-Livestock farming provides both a livelihood and an accessible source of vital high-quality nutrients to millions of people around the world but it also contributes to global warming.
+Livestock farming serves as both a livelihood and a vital source of high-quality nutrients for millions of people worldwide, yet it also contributes significantly to global warming.

-Over 150 countries globally have signed up to the Global Methane Pledge, a commitment to reduce emissions of methane by 30% by 2030.
-About 40% of the world’s methane comes from ruminant animals.
+More than 150 countries have signed the Global Methane Pledge, committing to reducing methane emissions by 30% by 2030.
+Ruminant animals alone account for about 40% of the world’s methane emissions.